jhonkus/UbudKusCoin/README.md

 # UbudKusCoin
-Simple Cryptocurrencies with Proof Of Stake Consensus Algorithm.
+Simple Cryptocurrencies with Proof Of Work Consensus Algorithm.
 Developed with C# and .Net Core

 For linux user